j9t/little-books/manuscript/html-css-coding-guidelines.md

 ### Descriptive

-The descriptive approach works if the difference between code reality and our goals is minor.
+The descriptive approach works if the difference between code reality and our goals is small.
 Then we can outline how things are done now, let the whole _mélange_ sit, and reap the reward when we onboard new team members.

 For example, if everyone on the team is validating their HTML code, as it [should be done](https://meiert.com/en/blog/the-frontend-developer-test/) (there’s no need and no excuse for not using HTML correctly), we say: